etrusci-org/olay/DEVELOPMENT.md

 }
 ```

-**3.** Edit `page.php` and add the following code.
+**3.** Edit `olay/app/mod/examplemod/page.php` and add the following code.
 This is the file that will be loaded in the browser.

 ```html
 <script type="module">